-Dr. DiGuiseppi directs the Preventive Medicine Residency Program and is the Deputy Director of the Colorado Injury Control Research Center.
-Before joining the faculty at the University of Colorado Denver in 2000, she was a senior research fellow at the Institute of Child Health, University College London.
-Prior to that, she served as a senior health policy analyst at the Agency for Healthcare Research and Quality and as project director and science advisor for the U.S. Preventive Services Task Force’s Guide to Clinical Preventive Services in the US DHHS Office of Disease Prevention and Health Promotion.
+Dr. DiGuiseppi directs the Preventive Medicine Residency Program and is the Deputy Director of the Colorado Injury Control Research Center, as well as the Associate Dean for Faculty Affairs at the Colorado School of Public Health.
+Before joining the faculty at the University of Colorado in 2000, she was a senior research fellow at the Institute of Child Health, University College London.
+Prior to that, she served as a senior health policy analyst at the Agency for Healthcare Research and Quality (AHRQ) and as project director and science advisor for the U.S. Preventive Services Task Force’s Guide to Clinical Preventive Services in the US DHHS Office of Disease Prevention and Health Promotion.
 Dr. DiGuiseppi has served on a variety of federal and state advisory committees and currently serves on the editorial board of the Cochrane Injuries Review Group.
-She is the Principal Investigator for training grants from the American Cancer Society and from the Health Resources and Services Adminstration to enhance the education of preventive medicine residents at UC Denver.
+She is the principal investigator for training grants from the American Cancer Society and from the Health Resources and Services Adminstration (HRSA) to enhance the education of preventive medicine residents at the CU Anschutz Medical Campus.

 - Injury Epidemiology & Prevention